 ATV Safety Institute’s FREE ATV E-Course

 If you have never completed the ATV Safety Institute’s Free ATV E-course, you should do so.
-It’s a very basic introduction to ATV riding, but has some valuable information for anyone new to ATV riding or just looking to increase your knowledge and be a better and safer ATV operator.
+It’s a basic introduction to ATV riding.
+Still, it has some valuable information for anyone new to ATV riding or just looking to increase their knowledge and be a better and safer ATV operator.

 ATV Pre-Ride Inspection Checklist

 Because every ATV is slightly different, it is essential to familiarize yourself with your specific ATV owner’s manual maintenance checklists.
 However, there are a few basic things to keep in mind no matter which type of ATV you have.
 The ATV Safety Institute offers the acronym T-CLOC to help you remember each system to check.

 - T-Tires and Wheels

 - C-Controls and Cables